Psychology

 PSYCH 239: Drugs, the Brain and Behavior

 From legalized marijuana, to the widespread use of antidepressants and antianxiety medications, to the ubiquitous presence of coffee shops, the "drug culture" affects nearly everyone in our society.
 This course introduces the world of psychopharmacology, with an emphasis on the basic neural mechanisms underlying the effects of drugs, including their portrayal in popular movies and music.
 By learning how drugs can affect the way neurons communicate, students become more thoughtful consumers.
-Offered periodically during January Term.
-Also counts toward neuroscience and public health studies concentrations.
+Offered periodically during January term.

 Prerequisites: PSYCH 125 or PSYCH 238 or any Level I biology, chemistry, or chemistry/biology course.